-Timothy Mahr has conducted the St. Olaf Band since 1994, and is a professor of music at St. Olaf College in Northfield, Minn., teaching courses in composition, conducting and music education.
-He is also the principal conductor of the Twin Cities-based Minnesota Symphonic Winds.
+Professor of Music Timothy Mahr ’78 has conducted the St. Olaf Band since 1994.
+He teaches composition, conducting, and music education, and is also principal conductor of the Twin Cities-based Minnesota Symphonic Winds.

 Mahr is nationally known for his work as a guest conductor and clinician.
 He is also a prolific composer, having created more than 65 works, many of them for band.